sluyters/LUI/README.md

 ## Changes in this fork
 This fork is meant to work with the `QuantumLeap framework`, [accessible here](https://github.com/sluyters/QuantumLeap).
 To use it, download and start the framework.
 In the QuantumLeap GUI, import the `config.json` file from this repository and restart QuantumLeap.
 Then, download and start this version of LUI.

+This branch includes modifications to simplify the UX evaluation of LUI.
+It should be combined with the `LUI-Evaluation-Helper`, [accessible here](https://github.com/sluyters/LUI-Evaluation-Helper).